Communicating via ignorance: Increasing communication capacity via superposition of order: Supplementary Material

-We realise the unitary operations $\{\sigma_i\}$ using a pair of inverting prisms~\cite{Leach2004} as shown in Fig.~\ref{fig:Experimental_setup1}.
-A mechanical rotation of the inverting prism results in a rotation of the incoming spatial mode of the photon, the outputs of the combined operation $\{\sigma_i \circ \sigma_j \}$are shown in Figure~\ref{fig:spatial_mode_and_target_qubit}.
+We realise the unitary operations $\{\sigma_i\}$ using a pair of rotating prisms~\cite{Leach2004} as shown in Fig.~\ref{fig:Experimental_setup1}.
+A mechanical rotation of the inverting prism results in a rotation of the incoming spatial mode of the photon, the outputs of the combined operation $\{\sigma_i \circ \sigma_j \}$are shown in Fig.~\ref{fig:spatial_mode_and_target_qubit}.

-To implement $\sigma_i, \sigma_j$, we use up to two M-shaped inverting prisms~\cite{Goswami18} in each arm.
+To implement $\sigma_i, \sigma_j$, we use up to two rotating prisms~\cite{Goswami18} in each arm.
 Each prism is oriented at a physical angle $\theta$, which reflects and rotates an incoming beam by $2\theta$.
 The action of the rotating prism on our target qubit subspace is represented by the following unitary operation:

 We impart the global phase $\varphi$ by a tilted phase plate.
 We write the transformation performed by the pair of prisms and the phase plate as: